0xjmux/ArduinoDuckyScripts/README.md

 The current version has a pushbutton soldered on to pins 3 and ground on the left side of the board, and a mini usb otg adapter for a plug.

 I will be uploading the scripts I create for this little guy here, so that others can hopefully use them.
 Everything is coded in the Arduino IDE, using the Keyboard and Mouse libraries.
+The varying scripts are each in their own folder, so the repository can be cloned and the scripts can be immediately opened in the Arduino IDE.